rks101/egnet/README.md

 ----

-DNS Software: What software DNS server is using?
+DNS Software: What software is the DNS server using?
 Dig Dyno for version.bind, chaos class, and TXT record type; see the answer section.

 ```